go-aah/docs/reply.md

 Reply().Error({
   Code: http.StatusNotFound,
   Message: "Resource not found",
-  Data: "relevant data if you would like to send", // this is interface{} type.
+  Data: "relevant data if you would like to send", // this is type interface{}.
 })
 ```